Non-isothermal non-Newtonian fluids: the stationary case: Main theoretical results

 and the data are more regular.
 Actually, we will also consider the so-called Carreau law (see Section \ref{numerical})

-For an extensive analysis of power-law fluids, the reader is referred, for instance, to \cite[Example 1.73]{MNRR}.
+For an extensive analysis of power-law fluids, the reader is referred, for instance, to Example 1.73 in Ref. \refcite{MNRR}.
 We need to distinguish the original Navier-Stokes problem from the Stokes case, namely, when the convective term $(\textbf{u}\cdot\nabla)\textbf{u}$ is neglected.

 In the case $d=3$, we suppose

 and assume

 or, possibly, the stronger ones